City of Boston launches cultural plan

 "Keeping artists in Boston and creating a fertile environment where they can work is a key goal of the cultural plan," said Julie Burros, Chief of Arts and Culture for the City of Boston.
 "From the establishment of an Artist Resource Desk to a significant increase in grant funding and creating ways to help artists take advantage of these grants, we are working to find ways to help Boston artists - veteran and new - showcase their work and thrive here."

 About the Boston Creates Cultural Plan

 The cultural plan was created out of a year-long community engagement effort designed to help local government identify cultural needs, opportunities, and resources and to prioritize, coordinate, and align public and private resources to strengthen cultural vitality over the long term.
 The Boston Creates process was funded by The Barr Foundation and The Klarman Family Foundation.
 The full cultural plan can be found online at http://plan.bostoncreates.org.
-A list of initiatives tied to today's launch of the cultural plan can be found here,designed to start Boston on the path to achieving the goals outline in the cultural plan.
+You can find a list of initiatives tied to today's launch of the cultural plan.
+These are designed to start Boston on the path to achieving the goals outline in the cultural plan.
 Additional initiatives will be added in the coming months.